kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 }
 {% endprism %}

-The code we used to build the Tipue search box is now stored in a JavaScript function called `loadMenu`.
-This code hasn't changed but it's important to understand that at this point, it has not executed yet, and won't if our code detects that CSS is disabled.
+The code we used to build the Tipue search box is now a function stored in a variable called `loadMenu`.
+The code hasn't changed but it's important to understand that while the previous code ran immediatly, this new version isn't doing that.
+This code will now *not* run unless we tell it to.

 Let's get to that code...